causify-ai/tutorials/class_project_instructions/Projects/skorch_Project_Description.md

-### Tech Description of skorch
+### Description

-Skorch is a high-level library that wraps around PyTorch, providing a scikit-learn-like API for deep learning.
-It simplifies the integration of PyTorch models into the scikit-learn ecosystem, making it easier to train, evaluate, and deploy neural networks.
-Key features include:
+Skorch is a high-level library that provides a scikit-learn compatible interface to PyTorch, making it easier to train and evaluate neural networks while leveraging the familiar scikit-learn workflow.
+This tool allows for seamless integration of deep learning models within traditional machine learning pipelines, enhancing flexibility and usability.

-- Seamless integration with scikit-learn's tools and workflows.
-- Support for various neural network architectures and custom models.
+#### Features:
+- Combines the power of PyTorch with the simplicity of scikit-learn.
+- Facilitates easy model training and evaluation through a familiar API.
-- Built-in callbacks for training monitoring and model checkpointing.
+- Supports callbacks for advanced training techniques and monitoring.
-- Easy hyperparameter tuning and model evaluation.
+- Simplifies hyperparameter tuning using scikit-learn’s GridSearchCV.

 ---

-### Project Blueprint

-#### Project 1: Predicting House Prices (Difficulty: 1 - Easy)
+### Project 1: Image Classification of Fashion Items (Difficulty: 1)

-**Project Objective**: The goal is to predict house prices based on various features such as location, size, and amenities.
-Students will optimize the model to minimize the mean squared error (MSE) of their predictions.

-**Dataset Suggestions**:
-- Use datasets available on Kaggle that include housing features and prices.
-Look for datasets that are well-structured with numerical and categorical features.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the housing dataset from Kaggle.
-2. **Feature Engineering**: Handle missing values, encode categorical variables, and scale numerical features.
-3. **Model Training**: Use skorch to create a neural network model with a few hidden layers.
-4. **Use of the Tool**: Train the model using skorch’s API, leveraging its scikit-learn compatibility for easy model fitting.
+**Project Objective**: Create a convolutional neural network (CNN) to classify images of fashion items into categories such as shirts, shoes, and bags, optimizing for accuracy.

+**Dataset Suggestions**: Look for datasets on Kaggle that contain labeled images of clothing items.

+**Tasks**:
+- **Set Up Skorch**: Install skorch and set up a basic CNN model using PyTorch.
+- **Data Preprocessing**: Load and preprocess the fashion dataset, including resizing and normalization.
+- **Model Training**: Train the CNN model using skorch, monitoring accuracy and loss.
-5. **Evaluation Metrics**: Evaluate the model using MSE and R² score.
+- **Evaluation**: Evaluate the model on a validation set and visualize the confusion matrix.
-6. **Visualization**: Create scatter plots of actual vs. predicted prices and visualize feature importance.
+- **Hyperparameter Tuning**: Use GridSearchCV from scikit-learn to optimize model parameters.

 **Bonus Ideas**:
-- Compare the neural network model against traditional regression models like Linear Regression or Random Forest.
+- Implement data augmentation techniques to improve model robustness.
+- Compare model performance with and without transfer learning using pre-trained models.

 ---

-#### Project 2: Sentiment Analysis on Movie Reviews (Difficulty: 2 - Medium)
+### Project 2: Predicting House Prices (Difficulty: 2)

-**Project Objective**: The goal is to classify movie reviews as positive or negative based on their textual content.
-Students will optimize the model to improve accuracy and F1 score.

-**Dataset Suggestions**:
-- Use publicly available movie review datasets from Kaggle or HuggingFace that contain labeled reviews.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the sentiment analysis dataset.
-2. **Feature Engineering**: Preprocess text data by tokenization, removing stop words, and converting to embeddings using pre-trained models (e.g., GloVe).
+**Project Objective**: Develop a neural network model to predict house prices based on various features, optimizing for mean squared error (MSE).

+**Dataset Suggestions**: Access open datasets on Kaggle that provide housing features and corresponding prices.

+**Tasks**:
+- **Data Exploration**: Analyze the dataset for missing values and perform exploratory data analysis (EDA) to understand feature distributions.
+- **Data Preprocessing**: Normalize numerical features and encode categorical variables for model input.
-3. **Model Training**: Build a recurrent neural network (RNN) or a convolutional neural network (CNN) using skorch for text classification.
+- **Model Definition**: Create a feedforward neural network using skorch and define the loss function and optimizer.
-4. **Use of the Tool**: Utilize skorch’s API to handle the training loop and callbacks for model performance monitoring.
-5. **Evaluation Metrics**: Use accuracy, precision, recall, and F1 score for evaluation.
-6. **Visualization**: Create confusion matrices and ROC curves to visualize model performance.
+- **Training the Model**: Train the model while tracking MSE and adjusting learning rates as needed.
+- **Model Evaluation**: Assess model performance using cross-validation and analyze feature importance.

 **Bonus Ideas**:
-- Experiment with different architectures (e.g., LSTM vs. GRU) or hyperparameters to improve performance.
+- Experiment with different architectures (e.g., adding dropout layers) to see how it affects performance.
+- Incorporate additional features like geographic data or economic indicators for improved predictions.

 ---

-#### Project 3: Anomaly Detection in Network Traffic (Difficulty: 3 - Hard)

-**Project Objective**: The goal is to detect anomalies in network traffic data, which could indicate potential security threats.
-Students will optimize the model to maximize the detection rate while minimizing false positives.

-**Dataset Suggestions**:
-- Use publicly available datasets from government portals or Kaggle that contain network traffic data, including both normal and anomalous traffic patterns.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the network traffic dataset.
+### Project 3: Time Series Forecasting of Stock Prices (Difficulty: 3)

+**Project Objective**: Build a recurrent neural network (RNN) to forecast future stock prices based on historical data, optimizing for prediction accuracy.

+**Dataset Suggestions**: Use financial datasets available on Kaggle or APIs that provide historical stock price data.

+**Tasks**:
+- **Data Acquisition**: Fetch historical stock price data and preprocess it for time series analysis.
-2. **Feature Engineering**: Extract relevant features such as packet size, duration, and protocol type.
-Normalize the data for better model performance.
+- **Feature Engineering**: Create lag features and rolling statistics to enhance the dataset for training.
-3. **Model Training**: Implement an autoencoder using skorch to learn the normal patterns in the data and identify anomalies.
-4. **Use of the Tool**: Train the autoencoder with skorch, utilizing its features for model evaluation and training monitoring.
+- **Model Building**: Design an RNN model using skorch, specifying input shapes for time series data.
+- **Training and Validation**: Train the model while validating on a separate time series split to avoid data leakage.
-5. **Evaluation Metrics**: Evaluate the model using precision, recall, and F1 score, focusing on the true positive rate for anomalies.
+- **Performance Metrics**: Evaluate the model using metrics like RMSE and visualize the predicted vs. actual prices.
-6. **Visualization**: Use dimensionality reduction techniques (e.g., PCA) to visualize the distribution of normal vs. anomalous data points.

 **Bonus Ideas**:
-- Explore ensemble methods or hybrid models that combine multiple approaches for improved anomaly detection performance.
+- Implement a more complex architecture (e.g., LSTM or GRU) to improve forecasting accuracy.
+- Introduce external factors (e.g., sentiment analysis from financial news) as additional features for prediction.

 ---

-These projects will not only help students apply their knowledge of machine learning and deep learning but will also familiarize them with the skorch library, enhancing their practical skills in a real-world context.
+These projects will provide students with a hands-on understanding of using skorch in various domains, enhancing their technical skills in machine learning and deep learning.